-Preamp Outputs (AVR 460 only): Connect these jacks to an external amplifier if more power is desired.
+Preamp Outputs: Connect these jacks to an external amplifier if more power is desired.
 The Surround Back/Zone 2 Preamp Outputs may be used with an external amplifier to power the remote zone of a multizone system.

-A-BUS Port (AVR 460 only): Use a Category 5/5e cable to connect this port to optional A-BUS equipment for multizone operation.
-When the A-BUS system is used, it is possible to have a full 7.1-channel system in the main listening room at the same time the multizone system is in use.
+A-BUS Port: Use a Category 5/5e cable to connect this port to optional A-BUS equipment for multizone operation.
+When the A-BUS system is used, it is possible to have a full 7.2-channel system in the main listening room at the same time the multizone system is in use.